NeuroSynqt™ Core

 Business Development

-7 Units of coaching tools.
+A collection of 7 Practitioner tools.
 Lifetime access to all course updates and materials

 Free Canva Course - Canva is used to complete Portfolio material (We also use pdf's)